bloominstituteoftechnology/Git-Flow-Practice/README.md

 - [ ] Create a Pull-Request to submit your work
   - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).
   - [ ] Add your PM as a reviewer on the Pull-Request
-- [ ] PM then will count the Assignment as done by merging the HW back into master "STUDENT FORK".
+- [ ] PM then will count the Assignment as done by merging the HW back into master "STUDENT FORK"

 ## ADD your name here